US Military Begins Annual Exercise ‘Enduring Freedom’

 Despite the controversy, many service members are just happy for the training.

-“We’ve done Enduring Freedom so many times it’s become a nice refresher for us before we deploy to Australia or Africa,” said Marine Lt.
+“We’ve done Enduring Freedom so many times it’s become a nice refresher for us before we deploy to somewhere important, like Australia or Africa,” said Marine Lt.
 Col. Morris Siegel.

 Col. Page added that after eleven years, the United States and its allies were working to keep Enduring Freedom fresh and relevant.